payment-gateway.app Docs

 When the document is linked to a stored Client record, the Client email in the detail view links directly to that Client profile.
 This gives operators a quick path from a document to the broader relationship history without changing the legal document itself.

-The document still preserves its own party snapshot.
+The document still preserves its own party snapshot, including the buyer Peppol routing address when present.
 If the current Client profile changes later, the already-issued invoice or credit note continues to show the original document data that was valid at issuance time.
+For issued invoices, update the invoice snapshot through the correction workflow.

 Invoice Statuses